Life insurance for children pays out if your child dies or is diagnosed with a serious illness or condition during the policy’s term.

 The final option is to get a life assurance policy for your child.
 This stays with them until adulthood and gives them cover throughout their life.
 It means your child will always have cover, even if they develop medical conditions later.
 You might have heard of this being called ‘baby insurance’ or ‘baby life insurance’.
 Child life assurance is expensive and rare.

-How do I choose the best life insurance for my child?
+How do I choose the best life insurance for children?

 There are a few questions that you’ll need to ask yourself before you buy life insurance for kids.
 Knowing the answers to these questions will help you when it comes to getting a child plan.

-How long do you want the medical insurance for kids to last?
+How long do you want the life insurance for children?
 Your options can vary depending on which insurer you choose.
 The older you get, the more limited your options will be.

 Is your child eligible for cover?
-Most child life insurance plans have age restrictions.
+When you buy child life insurance, UK providers will usually attach age restrictions.
 That means children have to be under a certain age to get added to your policy, such as 21 years and under.

 Here’s how life insurance works.

-How much can I claim on a child plan?
+How much can I claim on a life insurance for children plan?

-There’s usually a limit on how much you can claim.
+There’s usually a limit on how much you can claim on child life insurance.
 There also tends to be a limit on the child’s age, and the critical illness that’s covered.
-You’ll need to read your policy documents carefully to see what the limits are on yours.
+You’ll need to read your life insurance for children policy documents carefully to see what the limits are on yours.

-How much does a child insurance plan cost?
+How much does a child life insurance plan cost?

-The price is based on several factors.
+The price of life insurance for children is based on several factors.
 This includes:

 your age and your child’s age